materialsproject/fireworks/docs/installation_tutorial.rst

     rocket_launcher_run.py singleshot my_rocketparams.yaml

 7. This should have submitted a job to the queue in the current directory.
-You can read the log files in this directory to get more information on what occurred.
-You might also now check the status of your queue to make sure your job appeared.
+You can read the log files in the logging directory, and/or check the status of your queue to ensure your job appeared.

-8. After your queue manager runs your job, you should see the file howdy.txt in the current directory.
+8. After your queue manager runs your job, you should see the file ``howdy.txt`` in the current directory.

-9. If everything ran successfully, congratulations!
+If everything ran successfully, congratulations!
 You just executed a complicated sequence of instructions:

    a.
 The RocketLauncher submitted a script containing a Rocket to your queue manager
    b.
 Your queue manager executed the Rocket when resources were ready